 • Freezing.
 Place leftovers in an airtight freezer-safe storage container or a freezer-safe baggie in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

-If you try this easy chicken pot pie recipe, let me know!
+If you try this chicken pot pie recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Easy Chicken Pot Pie